-Stopped by Halfway, Ore., to visit friend Butch Michaelson in shadow of Cornicopia Peak
+Stopped by Halfway, Ore., to visit friend Butch Michaelsen in shadow of Cornucopia Peak

 We pulled in beside the Bunk House near Butch’s pop-up truck camper.
-While there, Jimmy helped Butch helped move some cattle that had been grazing on the land, move the irrigation lines and cutting the grass areas around the guest house.
+While there, Jimmy helped Butch move part of the small herd of cattle that had been grazing on the land; relocate the irrigation lines; and mow the grassy areas around the guest house.
 Jimmy was in heaven.

 – Text and photos by Julianne G. Crane